What Is Zeus the God of in Greek Mythology?

 The Rape of Europa, by Peter Paul Rubens, 1628-1629.
 Source: Museo del Prado, Madrid

-One such story sees Zeus transform into a white bull in order to abduct the Phoenician princess Europa.
+A common theme of Zeus’ deceit in myth was for Zeus to change his form for the purpose of seduction or rape of both women and men.
+In one such story, Zeus decided to transform into a white bull in order to abduct the Phoenician princess Europa.
 Europa sees the bull walking along the beach and is so enamored with it that she jumps onto its back.
 Immediately, the bull turns and runs into the sea, taking the princess off to the island of Crete.
 Here the bull reveals himself as Zeus and then proceeds to rape Europa, who later bears him three sons.

 artemision bronze statue god zeus